 where $f_{\text{gate}}$ is a small MLP and $\sigma$ denotes the sigmoid function.

 The final fused representation is a convex combination of the two:

 This fused embedding $\tilde{x}$ is then fed into an MLP for prediction.

-\paragraph{Mixture of Experts.} Finally, we implement the mixture of experts (MoE) approach, which leverages multiple specialized networks, referred to as experts, that each learn to combine features from different perspectives.
+\paragraph{Mixture of Experts.} Finally, we implement the mixture-of-experts (MoE) architecture, which leverages multiple specialized networks, referred to as experts, that each learn to combine features from different perspectives.
 Given the visual feature $z$ and the graph embedding $x^{(\text{GNN})}$, we first construct a shared representation by concatenating the two modalities: $\tilde{x} = [x^{(\text{GNN})} \parallel z']$.
 This shared feature vector is then fed into a set of $K$ expert networks, each parameterized by its own learnable weights.
 Each expert $f_k$ produces an output representation:

-To dynamically select and combine the outputs of these experts, we utilize the gated network that computes a probability distribution over experts for each node.
+To dynamically select and combine the outputs of these experts, we use a gated network that computes a probability distribution over the experts for each node.
 This gating mechanism is realized as a small multilayer perceptron followed by a softmax activation:

 where $\lambda \in \mathbb{R}^K$ and $\sum_{k=1}^{K} \lambda^{(k)} = 1$.
 The final fused representation is then computed as a weighted sum of the expert outputs: